-There are created "state graduate scholarships" which the commission shall administer pursuant to the Graduate Scholarship Act [21-21G-1 NMSA 1978].
+There are created "state graduate scholarships" which the commission shall administer pursuant to the Graduate Scholarship Act [this article].

 The 1991 amendment, effective June 14, 1991, substituted "scholarship" for "fellowship" in the catchline and, in the text of the section, substituted "scholarships" for "fellowships" and "Graduate Scholarship Act" for "Graduate Fellowship Act".